“But I only smoked marijuana. How could I overdose?”

 And what if Narcan isn’t available?
 Without something to counteract the effects of fentanyl, it can be lethal.

-Connecticut officials are warning people to watch for the symptoms of opioid overdose.
+Connecticut officials warned people to watch for the symptoms of opioid overdose.
 Boxborough Police Chief Warren Ryder said, “It is important to remain vigilant and know the signs of an overdose, as they can have life-threatening effects.
 Fentanyl is a serious drug that should only be consumed in a safe medical setting authorized by a medical professional.”

 Symptoms of opioid overdose include: